aslak3/cpu/README.md

   - ALUI operates with an immediate operand
 * Conditional jumps and branches: always, on each flag set or clear with don't cares
 * Nop instruction
-* Stacking: call/return and push and pop, with "quick" and multi register operations
+* Stacking: call/return and push and pop
 * No microcode: a coded state machine is used
 * Most instructions take 3 cycles
 * CustomASM (https://github.com/hlorenzi/customasm) is the current assembler